Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/essay.md

 - A brief Wikimedia-facing discussion showed that the Unicode issue can reappear when public-platform work runs into unresolved compatibility questions.

-No further public action is anticipated in the near future from that discussion.
+No formal UTC submission arose from that discussion, and no further public action is anticipated in the near future.

 The point for this release is modest: